Prutserdt/dotfiles/Stack/Command_line/commands.md

 Working with macros

-    qa      : Record a macro and save it to register a : Stop recording macro
+    qa      : Record a macro and save it to register a q       : Stop recording macro
     @a      : Play 1 time macro a (:reg)
 `
 Editing an existing macro(in dit geval a)